relapse

 There are three reasons that motivated me to write Mountain Air.

-I also realized, in my experience with relapse, that it has many applications and it doesn’t discriminate — it touches almost all of us or of someone we know or love.
-It claims individuals who have abandoned their authentic ways of being for a life of personal neglect, indulgence, and self-destruction.
+I also realized, in my experience with relapse, that it has many applications and it doesn’t discriminate — it touches almost all of us or someone we know or love.
+It claims that individuals who have abandoned their authentic ways of being have entered a life of personal neglect, indulgence, and self-destruction.
 Relapse takes residence within individuals who have betrayed their healing tenets — the addict who has lost his sobriety, the abused who has returned to her abuser, or the codependent who continues to rescue the uncontrollable.

 No one is immune; relapse touches anyone who has maintained a life of stability and wellness, but who is eroding over time — and losing their sense of self and of spirit.
 I wrote Mountain Air so that you and I could start an open and honest conversation about relapse.
-Relapse is a universal experience — let’s share our truths about it and let’s embrace recovery from it together.
+Relapse is a universal experience — let’s share our truths about it and embrace recovery together.

 Thirdly, but perhaps most importantly, because relapse is smothered in shame, the last thing any reader — especially one in relapse – needs from an author is more judgment or criticism.
 We’ve piled enough of that on ourselves!
 Without condemnation but with passion and purpose, I wrote Mountain Air to invite you, the reader, to take a journey with me.